joshmcorreia/Notes/DevOps/CI_CD.md

 [Source](https://aws.amazon.com/devops/continuous-integration/)
 > Continuous integration is a DevOps software development practice where developers regularly merge their code changes into a central repository, after which automated builds and tests are run.
 Continuous integration most often refers to the build or integration stage of the software release process and entails both an automation component (e.g. a CI or build service) and a cultural component (e.g. learning to integrate frequently).
 The key goals of continuous integration are to find and address bugs quicker, improve software quality, and reduce the time it takes to validate and release new software updates.

+The main purpose of Continuous Integration is to allow a developer's changes to be validated by automatically building the application and then testing the application.
+This will help prevent developers from introducing new bugs into the code and ensures that the application functions as intended.
+[Source](https://www.redhat.com/en/topics/devops/what-is-ci-cd)

 ### Why is Continuous Integration Needed?
 [Source](https://aws.amazon.com/devops/continuous-integration/)
 > In the past, developers on a team might work in isolation for an extended period of time and only merge their changes to the master branch once their work was completed.
 This made merging code changes difficult and time-consuming, and also resulted in bugs accumulating for a long time without correction.
 These factors made it harder to deliver updates to customers quickly.